Maeshowe as science-friction

 Maeshowe’s mathematical perfection in megalith

 We will see that by emphasizing the 8 Ell they also highlighted the 8 Remen (37.025cm) via the Pythagorean triangles (see picture), this is the average distance between the buttresses, the niches, and also the height of the East buttress, the highest standing stone in the hall.
-The buttress standing stones are hardly dug-in and to different depth, so it is likely that their measure above ground was most important and does indeed differ considerably, possibly indicating more crucial lengths.
+The buttress standing stones are hardly dug-in and to different depth, so it is likely that their measure above ground was most important and a benchmark so they do indeed differ considerably, possibly indicating more crucial lengths.
 (I only measured the East buttress at 2.96m)

 In my most speculative interpretation a cube was projected in the middle marked by the edges of the buttresses and having a measure of 8 Remen (2.96) cubed (512MR^3) at the level of the highest stone or in the decimal 1000 cubic Megalithic Feet (10MF^3).
 The Barnhouse Stone is possibly 1000 MY (82.28cm) away from Maeshowe = 823m., about half a mile.
 So we see how these combinations of lengths and the numbers they stand for come back again and again in the placing of stones, so as to single them out to be emphasized.
 These are the key numbers of the theorem and of the architecture.
-What we try here is penetrate into the way of thinking of Stone Age men via the mathematics they displayed in their measurements.
+What we try here is penetrate into the way of thinking of Stone Age men via the mathematical logic they displayed in their measurements and their design.
+This harmony created to use again and again the same distance, the same ratio.

 Here the blue lines are both 16 ME (uninterrupted= 2×8), which, since these are right isoceles triangles, means that the orange lines signify 16MRemen (by definition), this is double the length between the buttresses, forming even an equilateral triangle.
 Note the exactly parallel lines, which may be inspired by the exact parallels in the local rock of Orkney.
 This drive towards linearity in their designs could come straight from the rocks that surrounded them, where they got their straight materials from and their lozenges and eventually their ‘squares’.
 They discovered ‘the square in the circle in the square in the circle…….’ in Orkney.
 And they discovered symmetry!, a major accomplishment.